lincc-frameworks/python-project-template/docs/source/template_options.rst

    Would you like to use simple (default tooling) or customized installation?

    **Default: `my_project`**

+The simplified installation will use the default values listed at the top of each of the following sections.

 1. maybe just a short section that describes the differences
 2. if we do split simple into minimal and maximal, this would also be a helpful section do explain that